 But most B2B companies do it wrong.
-Without a feedback program, NPS is exactly what is says in the (original) name: a score.
+Without a feedback program, NPS is exactly what it says in the (original) name: a score.
 It’s not a Key Performance Indicator (KPI).
-But asking additional questions about the customer relationship, experience with different touch points in the journey, and closing the loop to find out more: now you’re building a feedback program.
+But asking additional questions about the customer relationship, experience with different touchpoints in the journey, and closing the loop to find out more: now you’re building a feedback program.

 3 Reasons Customer Success/Renewals May Resist Feedback:

-2. We look at product adoption for our main indicator of success.
-Are decision makers actively using your product?
+2. We look at product adoption as our main indicator of success.
+Are decision-makers actively using your product?
 They may not be logging in…so that logic is flawed right there.
 Also, just because someone logs in and clicks around, doesn’t mean they are seeing the value of your product, either.
 Having a feedback program would provide the added contextual layer of how each person within an account is reaching their goals with your product.

 3. Feedback doesn’t scale.
-Most companies lack the resources to physically call every customer and discuss the individual responses.
+Most companies lack the resources to physically call every customer and discuss individual responses.
 That level of 1-to-1 engagement for everyone doesn’t scale.
-But with all the automation and marketing technologies at our disposal, certainly an email to all your customers explaining the results of your feedback research can be done easily enough.
-It’s your decision on which people you want to follow-up with and directly discuss the results with – Tier 1 or Strategic Accounts, customer with extremely low marks, or Silent accounts where no one responded.
-You want a leading indicator for churn?
+But with all the automation and marketing technologies at our disposal, certainly, an email to all your customers explaining the results of your feedback research can be done easily enough.
+It’s your decision on which people you want to follow up with and directly discuss the results with – Tier 1 or Strategic Accounts, customers with extremely low marks, or Silent accounts where no one responded.
+Do you want a leading indicator for churn?
 Bingo.

 All in all, I understand the push back on relying on NPS for customer success and renewals.
 But that’s only because most companies are using the data for themselves and not thinking how it can benefit the customer relationship.
 By focusing on building a program where feedback is one ingredient in the whole recipe for managing success, B2B teams can leverage so much more than just a score.